Conreality/conreality-wiki/Android-Apps.md

 ### Features

+* Enables the configuration of the player's nickname and avatar.
+* Enables joining a local game in progress (depending on the game's settings).
+* Displays the mission objective and the current progress to it.
-* Enables players to track the current position of teammates.
+* Enables players to track the current positions (distance and coordinates) of teammates.
-* TODO
+* Enables players to communicate (via text and voice) with teammates.
+* Provides a personal area network (PAN) for accessories and gadgets.

 ### Source Code